mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

 * MantidPlot, ApplicationWindow a complete mess
 * Bloated classes and methods for example Application Window, but there are many others.
 * MantidPlot, 3D plotting
+ * What is the future of MantidPlot ?
+ * VATES ?
+ * Once we go to Qt5 - look at new Qt APIs
+ * Matplotlib
+ * Needs to be scritable
 * Fitting of anything other than 1D too hard to use
 * AlgorithmProxies (do we need them?)
  * No we don't
 * Bloated interfaces, for example MatrixWorkspace
+ * See above
 * Units, presumably the distinction between Quantities and Units?
+ * Already have actions to look into this

 ##Other things we ought to worry about##